Submit Article

 What Were the Facts of This Case?

-The parties were Singapore-registered companies providing civil construction services.
-The defendant, Double S Construction Pte Ltd, requested a quotation from the plaintiff, LBE Engineering Pte Ltd, for a project involving works at Jalan Besar Town Council.
-After negotiations, Double S issued a Letter of Award (“LOA”) to LBE for three sets of works on a lump sum basis totalling $243,811.
-The works comprised upgrading open space at Blocks 5 and 6 at St Georges Road (and related works), upgrading an existing community garden at Block 12 Upper Boon Keng Road (and related works), and constructing a new low linkway from Block 15 to the community hall at Upper Boon Keng Road (and related works).
+The parties involved in this dispute, LBE Engineering Pte Ltd (the defendant/appellant) and Double S Construction Pte Ltd (the plaintiff/respondent), are Singapore-registered companies specializing in civil construction services.
+The conflict originated from a subcontract arrangement where the defendant engaged the plaintiff to perform specific works related to a project for the Jalan Besar Town Council.
+The scope of work was formalized through a Letter of Award (“LOA”) issued by the defendant, which outlined three primary sets of tasks: upgrading open spaces at Blocks 5 and 6 St Georges Road, upgrading an existing community garden at Block 12 Upper Boon Keng Road, and constructing a new low linkway from Block 15 to the community hall at Upper Boon Keng Road.
+The total lump sum for these works was agreed at $243,811.

 How Did the Court Analyse the Issues?